 We bring together researchers in the fields of artificial intelligence, robotics and cognitive science to allow the synergistic combination and integration of the contributing areas.
 EASE creates open-source software as well as open knowledge and data.

 Follow the progress of our research activities and see which milestones have been achieved.
-Check our videos Robot Household Marathon: EASE Generative Models of Everyday Activity or Imagination-enabled Robot Perception on YouTube, a perception system proposed by the CRC EASE.
+You can also take a look at our videos Robot Household Marathon: EASE Generative Models of Everyday Activity or Imagination-enabled Robot Perception on YouTube, a perception system proposed by the CRC EASE.

 “Robots are already making large strides in their abilities, but as the generalizable knowledge representation problem is addressed, the growth of robot capabilities will begin in earnest, and it will likely be explosive.
 The effects on economic output and human workers are certain to be profound.”